Messages from CAS Farias

 KUA O KA LA

 The Kua O Ka La Charter School lost its physical campus to the lava flow in Kilauea's Lower East Rift Zone.
-PreK will continue at Pu‘ula United Church of Christ in Nanawale, and middle and high school students will be located at the Boys and Girls Club in Hilo.
+PreK will continue at Pu‘ula United Church of Christ in Nanawale, elementary students will be housed at Nani Mau Gardens in Hilo, and middle and high school students will be located at the Boys and Girls Club in Hilo.
 More information available on its website: www.kuaokala.org

 Resources for staff